What Is Clinical Nutrition?

 As a clinical nutritionist, you may work in a variety of settings, including hospitals, acute care centers, weight management clinics, health care consulting firms, government agencies, pharmaceutical companies, food companies, sports agencies and long-term care facilities.
 You may also open your own clinic and provide nutrition advice and analysis to patients of any age and health status.

-According to the U.S. Bureau of Labor Statistics (BLS), a faster than average job growth of 21%, which would add about 14,200 jobs, is expected for dietitians and nutritionists from 2012-2022.
+According to the U.S. Bureau of Labor Statistics (BLS), a much faster than average job growth of 15%, which would add about 9,900 jobs, is expected for dietitians and nutritionists from 2016-2026.
 Since the importance of good nutrition is well known, people are increasingly demanding the expertise of nutritionists.
-Also reported by the BLS, dietitians and nutritionists earned a median annual salary of $56,950 in 2014.
+Also reported by the BLS, dietitians and nutritionists earned a median annual salary of $60,370 in 2018.